goodmajo/ME382PentRob/README.md

 ## 11 - 19 - 2016 ##
 The MotorDrv class works with the BTS7960.
 I changed the enabling and it's in good shape now.
 The current version of this library might be the final one for all purposes relating to this particular robot.

+## 11 - 22 - 2016 ##
+The MotorDrv class now supports driving individual motors instead of just pairs of motors.
+I can't believe it took me so long to decide it was a good idea to include this kind of support.
+The usage of these new, radical, revolutionary functions is well commented in the code.
+At this point I doubt I'll change the library much (if at all) prior to the end of this term.
+My robot's code will likely change quite a lot but any further changes I make to the library will just be minor tweaks.

+-JRG